 We wish not to control Nature but to work with, listen to and be attentive every step of the way.
 Creating a truly diverse working farm with vines, orchards, livestock, vegetables and native forest.
 Our own world truly humming with the vibration of life.

-The land and in the cellar see very minimal machinery, with us choosing instead to use time honored manual techniques.
-Grapes are picked in small selections by hand and make there way a few meters to the cellar where the fermentation journey begins.
-Life in the cellar is slow and undisturbed with no additions being made.
-In winter the ferments are left to settle and gather with no interruptions such as racking, stirring and just the odd visit for a taste.
-Bottling is done very gently, all by gravity with wines sealed using natural cork and left to rest in the cellar for different ageing periods until they tell us that they are ready.
+In the cellar we choose to use time honoured manual techniques.
+Grapes are picked in small selections by hand and make their way a few meters to the cellar where the fermentation journey begins.
+Life in the cellar is slow and undisturbed with no additions being made at any point in the wines life.
+They are then left to settle and gather during the winter months with no interruptions, just the odd visit for a taste!
+The wine remains unfiltered and unfined.
+Bottling is done very gently, all by gravity with the wines sealed using a natural unbleached cork and then left to rest in the cellar for different periods of time until they tell us they are ready.

 Our wines remain raw, living, honest and are an illustration of the vines we tend.